-Fortunately, all of this also allows us to put our RAIA method to good use.
-We have little to no value to add with respect to medical information or analysis, as that is not our expertise.
+Fortunately, all of this with the coronavirus also allows us to put our RAIA method to good use.
+We have little to no value to add with respect to medical information or analysis in regards to the coronavirus, as that is not our expertise.
 But we can certainly analyse the reaction of people to an event, the spread of the coronavirus, and thus provide insight into what leads to global patterns like the one we are currently witnessing.
 In particular, how our decision-making as a society is influenced by fear factors, personal interests, hypes and economic motives.

 What makes government authorities take the measures they do?